gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Adding-a-nested-repository-gij-self-managed.md

 &nbsp;

-## Nested Repository as a Formal Feature
+## Nested repository as a formal feature

 Various Git hosting services and platforms implement distinct policies for managing nested repositories.
 Although Git does not natively support "nested repositories" as a formal feature, certain services offer equivalent functionality under different name or terms.